for Veterans and the Public

-Once you have been diagnosed with HIV, you need to pay closer attention to your health than you did before.
+Once you have been diagnosed with HIV, you need to pay close attention to your health.

 You can keep track of your immune system in two ways.
 First, have regular lab tests done.
 Lab tests can often show signs of illness before you have any noticeable symptoms.

 Second, listen to what your body is telling you, and be on the alert for signs that something isn't right.
 Note any change in your health--good or bad.
-And don't be afraid to call a doctor.
+And don't be afraid to call your provider.

 Have regular lab tests

-Your medical provider will use laboratory tests to check your health.
-Some of these tests will be done soon after you learn you are HIV positive.
+Your provider will use laboratory tests to check your health.
+Some of these tests will be done soon after you learn you have HIV.